-Canon 800D versus Nikon D7100
+Canon 800D vs Nikon D7100

-The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D7100 are two digital cameras that were officially introduced, respectively, in February 2017 and February 2013.
+The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D7100 are two digital cameras that were revealed to the public, respectively, in February 2017 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably larger (11 percent) than the Canon 800D.
 Moreover, the D7100 is substantially heavier (44 percent) than the 800D.
 It is noteworthy in this context that the D7100 is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (800D) and the Nikon Lens Catalog (D7100).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

 |Canon G7 X Mark II||106 mm||61 mm||42 mm||319 g||265||n||Feb 2016||699|